 side 1.JPG

 8.5 inches, tall this active storyteller was made by Christine, "Aggie", Henderson-Poncho (b 1973) She was raised at Acoma Pueblo but is Apache and Pima.
-Aggie began experimenting with pottery in 1985, inspired by her Mother-in-law, Marilyn Ray-Henderson, who is one of the finest clay sculpture artists hand making storytellers today. $1875 (TUCSON)
+Aggie began experimenting with pottery in 1985, inspired by her Mother-in-law, Marilyn Ray-Henderson, who is one of the finest clay sculpture artists hand making storytellers today.
+SOLD (TUCSON)